 The catch is that you will drop all your hotbar items.
 Any flashlights or walkie-talkies you try to bring will fall to the floor under the teleporter, leaving you inside a monster-infested facility with no light and limited communication with your team.

 The inverse teleporter is one of the most peculiar items in Lethal Company due to its drawback of dropping your items.
-However, one method to make this effective is to have one player stay on the ship and navigate you through the area.
-In other words, they can keep an eye on any nearby monsters, potential loot, and the exit so you can get out easier.
+However, one method to make this effective is to have one player stay on the ship and navigate the teleported player through an area.
+In other words, the player in the ship can use the terminal to keep an eye on any nearby monsters, potential loot, and the exit.
+Then the player on the ship could attempt to meet up with the teleported player, or coordinate with an additional player to guide them in finding the teleported player.

 If you have a four-player team, you can even have an extra person walk to the facility doors with flashlights or walkie-talkies so you’ll have some tools to help you.

-Alternatively, you can use it as a challenge.
-Although risky, it is an interesting way to spice up a playthrough, and you can certainly get through a day without dying instantly.
-However, with the lack of flashlights, walkie-talkies, and other items making it much harder to scope out an area effectively, bringing necessary tools to the facility is generally safer, especially when factoring in a day’s time limit.
+Alternatively, you can use the inverse teleporter as a challenge.
+Although using it is risky, teleporting to a random location with no items is an interesting way to spice up a playthrough.
+Needless to say, the lack of flashlights, walkie-talkies, and other items make using the teleporter extremely dangerous.
+Bringing necessary tools to the facility is generally safer, especially when factoring in a day’s time limit.

 After hearing all that, are you interested in exploring other items to expand your strategy?
 Check out how to get and use the Radar Booster in Lethal Company, or click the tag below to browse our growing article collection.